 Their performance is usually subpar at best.
 Free VPN providers typically don’t make enough money to operate a server network of more than a couple servers and these quickly fill up with more users than the infrastructure can handle.
 Low speeds and dropped connections are common on free VPN server networks.
 Streaming HD video is next to impossible with a free VPN, especially when your show is cut short once you reach the VPN’s data cap.

 There are bigger inconveniences than simply poor performance, however.
 Free VPN providers need to make money like any other business and that often results in money-making methods that take advantage of their users’ trust.
 Free providers commonly track everything you do online and sell records of user data to third-party advertisers, who will then use this data to generate an avalanche of annoying ads that appear in your browser.
 Some don’t even encrypt your connection, and some spread malware.
 Even if you find a well-reviewed free service online, be aware that you will find out sooner or later why the VPN doesn’t cost anything.

 Can a VPN be restricted to a single site?

 It can be if your VPN supports website-specific split tunneling.
-Surfshark and Hotspot Shield, for example, are both capable of letting individual websites bypass the VPN while IPVanish can only give you an app-based selection.
+Surfshark, for example, can let individual websites bypass the VPN while IPVanish can only give you an app-based selection.